Parliamentary.ai

 Overview

 This bill aims to improve the child support system in cases involving domestic abuse.
-It allows the Secretary of State to arrange for the collection of child maintenance payments if there's evidence of domestic abuse, regardless of who made the initial application for child support.
+It allows the Secretary of State to arrange for the collection of child maintenance payments if there's evidence of domestic abuse, upon application from either the parent with care or the non-resident parent.

 Description